gardener/gardener/docs/proposals/01-extensibility.md

   lastOperation: ...
 ```

-#### Shoot state
+#### Shoot State

-In order to enable moving the control plane of a Shoot between Seed clusters (e.g., if a Seed cluster is not available anymore or entirely broken) Gardener must store some non-reconstructable state, potentially also the state written by the controllers.
+In order to enable moving the control plane of a Shoot between Seed clusters (e.g., if a Seed cluster is not available anymore or entirely broken), Gardener must store some non-reconstructable state, potentially also the state written by the controllers.
 Gardener watches these extension CRDs and copies the `.status.state` in a `ShootState` resource into the Garden cluster.
 Any observed status change of the respective CRD-controllers must be immediately reflected in the `ShootState` resource.
-The contract between Gardener and those controllers is: **Every controller must be capable of reconstructing its own environment based on both the state it has written before and on the real world's conditions/state.**
+The contract between Gardener and those controllers is:

 ```yaml
 ---